Support the arts

 The SCAD Museum of Art is a premier contemporary art museum established to enrich education of SCAD students and attract and delight visitors from around the world.
 Introducing new exhibitions on a regular basis, the museum showcases work by a range of highly acclaimed professional artists, inspiring and challenging students across disciplines to push the boundaries of their creative practice.
 We gratefully acknowledge the critical role generous donors have played in our success and hope you will consider joining our valued supporters in securing the future of SCAD.

 Acceptance of gifts-in-kind will be made on a case-by-case basis depending upon need, restrictions, cost, maintenance, delivery, storage availability and other pertinent factors.
-Contact email@example.com with a description of the property you wish to donate, photographs and any other pertinent information relevant to the offer.
-Consideration for acceptance in-kind gifts to the SCAD museums is made by committee on a quarterly basis.
+Contact [email protected] with a description of the property you wish to donate, photographs and any other pertinent information relevant to the offer.
+Consideration for acceptance of in-kind gifts to the SCAD museums is made by committee on a quarterly basis.
 SCAD may opt to decline a gift of property to the museums if the property does not align with the acquisition priorities of SCAD, or other pertinent reasons.
 If accepted, a giving officer will reach out to you and provide you with a Deed of Gift form to sign and return and will guide you through the appraisal process, if required.

 As required by the Internal Revenue Service, it is the donor's responsibility to provide, at the donor's expense, an appraisal by a qualified, independent appraiser for gifts-in-kind valued over $5,000.
 Appraisals must be current (no older than 60 days) in order to substantiate the fair market value of the items donated.
 SCAD personnel are not qualified appraisers, and federal regulations do not permit the university to give appraisals or estimations of value.
 In addition to the appraisal, SCAD must receive a completed IRS Form 8283 signed by the appraiser.